 Let’s be honest; you’re less likely to want to do anything if you’re tired.
 If you’re consistently low on sleep due to work or kids, consider maybe sneaking in a nap before any potential sexual activity.
 And, if you’re too tired, be honest and let your partner know.

 One way to tackle low sex drive due to lack of sleep even if you’re super busy is to find a way to sleep with your partner’s support.
 Working out a plan where you and your partner can get your rest can reassure your partner that exhaustion is really the reason and not just an excuse.

 While some women do use sex as stress relief, others don’t want sex when stressed.
 Both are perfectly normal.
 If you fall into the latter category, make sure you’re making time for self-care and relaxation.

 Sometimes, low libido can result from being in the wrong headspace.
 If you’re thinking about work or bills, you’re probably not going to want to have sex- it’s that simple.
 Instead, try to give yourself a mental break or do something fun.

 Exercise helps you become healthier overall.
 In addition to being good for your heart and releasing endorphins, exercise can also help you boost your libido.

 9) Try an Herbal Remedy:

 Herbs like saffron, maca, and ginseng, are thought to help you naturally increase your sex drive.
-Remember, if you’re trying an herbal remedy, make sure to let your doctor know-especially if you’re taking medications for something else- and make sure to use as directed.
+Remember, if you’re trying an herbal remedy, make sure to let your doctor know-especially if you’re taking medications for something else- and make sure to use it as directed.